timotejroiko/astrobot-docs/README.md

 If this chart is private, change who can use it:

-* `.editchart mychart --share=@myfriend` - share or unshare this chart with a friend
+* `.editchart mychart --share=@myfriend` - share this chart with another person or unshare it if its already shared with this person
 * `.editchart mychart --share=none` - unshare this chart with everyone

 ### Deletechart